What is the best phone contract for kids?

 Best of all your child can have the right phone for their age and the one they will be proud to show to their friends!
+It’s a SIM-Only Deal that allows you to separate the purchase of the contract from the choice of handset to use.
 There are special parental control phones available but what child wants to show their friends that?

 A ParentShield child phone contract also assumes no authority or control on behalf of the phone user.
 Every other network has features easily accessible from any of the contract phones – increase limits, top up data, buy bundles, change passwords, access settings etc. ParentShield has none of that.
 Every setting and control is made by parents from within their own Parent Portal.

 Unique Features of ParentShield Children’s Mobile Phone Contracts

 - Use your choice of phone that your child will be proud to show off and is of the right level.